manishy20/weconnect/README.md

 # See working demo of the project:
-Click here to see: [weconnect](https://video-chat-app-mky.netlify.app/)
+Click here to see working demo: [weconnect](https://video-chat-app-mky.netlify.app/)

 ## Getting Started with Create React App